chaptiste/failpath_docs/sources/general/www.npmjs.com/package/@failpath/sdk.md

   await run.step("charge-card", async () => {
     return chargeCard(cart);
   });

+  await failpath.flush();
 }
 ```

-`step()` sends a `running` event before the wrapped operation and then sends `success` or `error` when it finishes.
+`step()` queues a `running` event before the wrapped operation and then queues `success` or `error` when it finishes.
+Sends run in the background by default.
+Call `flush()` before a short-lived process exits, or pass a runtime `waitUntil` hook when available.

 If the wrapped operation throws, the SDK records the error and rethrows the original application error.

 ## API